Lmah0/Autopilot-Command-Server/README.md

 arm.py - Provides methods to arm and disarm the aerial vehicle.<br>
 takeoff.py - Allows the vehicle to takeoff to a target altitude (relative to home altitude)<br>
 mode.py - Switches flight modes
+waypoint.py - Flies to a specified waypoint relative to the current position, or through geo-coordinates